pdmelo/4W6-Winter-2025/Notes/Week9/35-testing.md

 5. **Missing Pokémon:**

-   - Run the test titled “All Pokemon were found”.
+   - Run the test titled “All Pokemon are displayed.”
    - The test should fail due to the absence of the Pokémon list on the page.
    - Use the Inspector to confirm the absence of the Pokémon list from the DOM.
    - **💡 Where is the Pokémon list generated and rendered when getting all Pokémon?**